-At our offices around the New York, Michigan, and New Jersey metro areas, our board-certified vein doctors, surgeons, and specialists treat only legs.
+At our offices around the New York, Michigan, Texas, Connecticut, and New Jersey metro areas, our board-certified vein doctors, surgeons, and specialists treat only legs.
 By specializing, we’re able to knowledgeably treat our clients, and have a 99% success rate with over 100,000 patients served across the USA.
 Our highly experienced doctors use only the most up-to-date, state-of-the-art equipment.

 Will My Varicose Veins Go Away By Themselves?